 Finally, the Zik 3.0's allow you to continue using the headset even when charging via USB.
 It's a nice addition that reduces listening interruption and lets you experience your music in "Hi-Fi quality" 16-bit/48kHz PCM, provided it's not already in a more compressed format, of course.

 Overall, the Parrot Zik 3.0 headphones feel and sound luxurious, but then so do Parrot's 2.0 cans.
-Bar the new auto-adaptive ANC mode of the 3.0's, neither did I notice any appreciable difference in noise cancelling quality between the two models.
+Bar the new auto-adaptive ANC mode of the 3.0's, neither did I notice any appreciable difference in noise canceling quality between the two models.
 But again, the feature was hardly in need of improvement to begin with.

 Both headsets also offer the same impressive HD telephony features, with spoken caller ID and clear voice reproduction thanks to the headsets' multiple microphones.
 In sum, if you can live without auto-ANC, wireless charging and a "Hi-Fi quality" USB listening mode, then save yourself $200 and plump for the Zik 2.0's.